 From Arco Pass Road, you have a clear view of the northern approaches to scout from your vehicle.
 While both north ridges appear doable, we found the gully between the two ridges having fewer obstacles.
-As you scout Peak 7333 from this level, you will see two possible summit highpoints, one on each side of the gully.
-However, it is the western rounded highpoint that is the true summit and not the eastern block-shaped highpoint.
+As you scout Peak 7333 from this level, you will see two possible summit high points, one on each side of the gully.
+However, it is the rounded west summit that is the true summit, not the blocky east summit.

 Continue up the steep ramp heading for the saddle between the high points.
 At the saddle, turn west and climb up a short section of easy rock to reach the true summit.
-From here, easily enjoy views of the Arco Hills, King Mountain, Arco Peak, Big Southern Butte, Lost River Mountains, Snake River Plain, and the east end of the Boulder Mountains.
+From the top, enjoy views of the Arco Hills, King Mountain, Arco Peak, Big Southern Butte, the Lost River Mountains, the Snake River Plain, and the East End of the Boulder Mountains.

 North Ridge, Class 2+ by Livingston Douglas